nicko88/HTWebRemote/Readme.md

 Also included in the web page mode of operation is a YouTube browser and video launching feature.
 You can copy and paste a YouTube link or browse YouTube by search phrase and easily send the YouTube video to play on your HTPC in a browser or even send the YouTube video to your media player such as MPC-HC/BE or VLC.

+##### Global Hotkeys

+The Global Hotkeys manager allows you to define global hotkeys, that when pressed in Windows, can trigger HTWebRemote commands.
+Global meaning the hotkey will be triggered no matter what application is running or has keyboard focus.

+This feature works well with a [FLIRC USB IR reciever](https://flirc.tv/products/flirc-usb-receiver).
+Using a FLIRC allows you to use any random button on any random IR remote control to generate hotkey presses in Windows, and thus trigger any HTWebRemote commands.

 ##### Mobile "WebApp" Mode

 Consider adding your remote control page to the home screen of your phone or tablet.
 This will give you more vertical space to see your remote control buttons and also give you a nice App icon to quickly access your remote control.